Alex1253/frontend-project-memory-game/README.md

 # Match Instruction

 This is a simple card game where you have to match the symbols together.
-There are 8 Pairs in Total that you have to match together as best as you could.
+There are 8 Pairs in total that you have to match together as best as you could.

 # How To Play the Card Game
    -  Download and extract the Card Game via Zip